 Architectural photography for Abu Dhabi's architects, developers, cultural institutions, and government bodies.
 The capital's built environment — from the cultural institutions on Saadiyat Island to the master-planned communities of Yas and Reem — demands photography that can communicate scale, materiality, and the ambition behind each project.

 Abu Dhabi represents a distinct market from Dubai — institutional clients, government-backed developers, and cultural commissions form a larger share of the work.
-Aldar Properties, Q Holding, and government-affiliated cultural bodies are among the regular clients here.
+Q Holding and government-affiliated cultural bodies are among the regular clients here.
 The city's ongoing investment in cultural infrastructure — museums, performing arts venues, and heritage projects — creates a consistent demand for photography that goes beyond commercial documentation.

 Work in the emirate spans institutional, cultural, and high-end residential architecture — commissions where the photography has to serve the architect, the developer, and international press at once.
 The same architectural reading that shapes the rest of the portfolio applies here, scaled to Abu Dhabi's institutional ambition.

-Aldar Properties, Q Holding, and a range of architecture firms and developers operating across the Abu Dhabi emirate.
+Q Holding and a range of architecture firms and developers operating across the Abu Dhabi emirate.

 Commissions in Abu Dhabi are typically awarded directly by developers and institutions or through their appointed project and communications teams.